Skip to main content

 How Does Testosterone Influence Cardiovascular Risk?

-The question of has been the subject of numerous meta-analyses and large-scale trials.
+The question of cardiovascular safety has been the subject of numerous meta-analyses and large-scale trials.
 The consensus from recent, high-quality evidence is that when prescribed to appropriately selected men, testosterone therapy does not increase the overall risk of myocardial infarction or stroke.
 However, the data also reveal more subtle effects that inform clinical vigilance.

 The table below summarizes findings from recent meta-analyses on specific cardiovascular outcomes.